 Like many car repairs, it may be possible to repair a thermostat at home, but that doesn’t mean it’s advisable.
 If you are relatively handy and familiar with your Volkswagen’s engine, changing out a thermostat is a relatively simple repair that you may be able to do at home if you have the right tools.
 However, if you haven’t done much work on your car before, this may not be the best project to start with.
 It can be a bit fiddly, and may also require some relatively niche tools, like a drain pan, gasket scraper, and bench vice.

-It is important to remember that you’re not just paying for time and parts when you visit a mechanic — you’re paying for knowledge.
+It is important to remember that you’re not just paying for time and parts when you visit a technician — you’re paying for knowledge.
 If you’re unsure about your ability to change out the thermostat, you can actually save money by taking your Volkswagen to a skilled professional the first time around, rather than risking accidentally doing further damage to the engine by trying to take apart things you’re not familiar with.

 Come by Schearer’s Sales and Service